Frankly, it’s driving her crazy.

 I am something of a cheerleader.
 One of my biggest things is collaboration.
 We’re not the only ones doing virtual events.
 Colleges and units are doing this, too.
 Hospitality, for example, is doing some wonderful programming.
 We want to help be the navigators of that.

 Is there a recent project of which you are particularly proud?

-We’ve launched 20 for 20 — encouraging words to our class of 2020.
-How can we send off the graduating class in a great way?
+We’ve launched 20 for 20 — encouraging words to our class of 2020 to send off the graduating class in a great way.
 We put out a call to alumni and parents to send in words of encouragement.

 How did you land at UNLV?

 This opportunity came up when I graduated with my master’s (in education) in 2014 from the University of West Florida I was looking everywhere.
 I was not location-bound.
 For college I already had moved 16 hours from home (in Cleveland) to Florida.
 I was like, “Where can I go next?”

 I saw the job for Student Union event coordinator posted and thought, “Oh my gosh.
 How cool would it be to work in Las Vegas?”
 I was really fired up.
 I had never been to Las Vegas.
 They brought me out in the middle of July.
 Silly me, I wore panty hose for my interview.
 I was in a full skirt suit with pantyhose, dying.